glasnost/kremlin/README.rst

 not be entirely accurate.

-* Python 2.7
+* Python 3
-* virtualenv_ is strongly recommended
+* Python 3 venv is strongly recommended
 * For production deployment, a decent web server supporting WSGI